fuyuncat/rquery/README.md

    - hextodec(str) : Normal function.
 Conver a hex number to decimal number.<br/>
    - dectobin(num) : Normal function.
 Conver a decimal number to binary formatted string.<br/>
    - bintodec(str) : Normal function.
 Conver a binary number to decimal number.<br/>
-   - pad(seed,len) : Normal function.
-Construct a new string from seed multiple len times.<br />
-   - floor(num) : Normal function.
-Get the floor integer number of a given float number.<br />
-   - ceil(num) : Normal function.
-Get the ceil integer number of a given float number.<br />
-   - round(num,scale) : Normal function.
-Round a given float number.<br />
-   - log(num) : Normal function.
-Get the log result of a given float number.<br />
-   - mod(num,div) : Normal function.
-Get the mod of a number.<br />
-   - abs(num) : Normal function.
-Get the abs value of a given float number.<br />
-   - random([min,][max]) : Normal function.
-Generate a random integer.
-If no parameter provided, the range is from 1 to 100.
-Providing one parameter means rang from 1 to max.<br />
-   - randstr(len,flags) : Normal function.
-Generate a random string. len: string length (default 8); flags (default uld) includes: u:upper alphabet;l:lower alphabet;d:digit;m:minus;n:unlderline;s:space;x:special(\`~!@#$%^&\*+/\|;:'"?/);b:Brackets([](){}<>); A lower flag stands for optional choice, a upper flag stands for compulsory choice. <br />
-   - camelstr(str) : Normal function.
-Convert a string to camel string (First letter of each word is upper case).<br />
-   - snakestr(str) : Normal function.
-Convert a string to snake string (First letter of each sentence is upper case).<br />
-   - findnth(str,sub[,Nth]) : Normal function.
-Find the position of Nth sub in str, if Nth is positive number, search from head, if Nth is negative, search from tail.<br />
-   - revertstr(str) : Normal function.
-Convert a string to reverse sequence (e.g. abc -> cba).<br />
-   - fieldname(fieldid) : Normal function.
-Return the filed name of a field (column).<br />
-   - ascii(char) : Normal function.
-Get the ascii code of a char.<br />
-   - char(int) : Normal function.
-Get character of an ascii code number.<br />
-   - dateformat(date) : Normal function.
-Convert a date data to a string with the given format.<br />
-   - timediff(date1,date2) : Normal function.
-Get the difference (in seconds) of two date.<br />
-   - addtime(date, number, unit) : Normal function.
-Increase a datetime, unit can be s-second(default),m-minute,h-hour,d-day,n-month,y-year, number can be positive or negative interger.<br />
-   - now() : Normal function.
-Get current date time.<br />
-   - truncdate(date,seconds) : Normal function.
-Truncate a date a number is multiple of the given second number.<br />
    - switch(input,case1,return1[,case2,return2...][,default]): Normal function. if input equal to case1, then return return1, etc..
 If none matched, return default or return input if no default provided.
 Similar to SWITCH CASE statement.<br />
    - when(condition1,return1[,condition2,return2...],else): Normal function. if condition1 is fulfilled, then return return1, etc..
 If none matched, return "else".<br />
    - greatest(expr1[,expr2,...]) : Normal function.
 Return the largest one of the given expressions.
 The expression can be a foreach function.<br />